-Resistor brake [1] is selected if the frequency converter has an integral brake transistor and brake resistor is connected to terminals 81, 82.
+Resistor brake [1] is selected if the frequency converter has a brake resistor connected to terminals 81, 82.
 A higher intermediate circuit voltage is permitted during braking (generated operation) when a brake resistor is connected.

 AC brake [4] can be selected to improve braking without using brake resistors.
 Please note that AC brake [4] is not as effective as Resistor brake [1].